WalletConnect/walletconnect-docs/docs/ios/walletconnectmodal/usage.md

 ## Sign methods

-Web3Modal is internally using Sign SDK and most of its method are being exposed through Web3Modal interface.
+WalletConnectModal is internally using Sign SDK and most of its method are being exposed through WalletConnectModal interface.

 ## Where to go from here
-Check the Web3Modal usage in our Example Showcase app that is part of WalletConnectSwiftV2 repository.
+Check the WalletConnectModal usage in our Example Showcase app that is part of WalletConnectSwiftV2 repository.
 Build API documentation in Xcode by going to `Product -> Build Documentation`